 8. User Generated Content

 You know you’ve created a successful brand when you get users to create videos promoting your product or service.
-Regardless of how good your product is, however, customers aren’t going to randomly start making videos highlighting your product.
+Regardless of how good your product is, however, customers aren’t going to start making videos highlighting your product randomly.
 You’ll need to incentivise them with a challenge, give-away, or #reallyawesomehashtag.

 9. Grand Opening or Presentation